Is the website displaying in the correct language? Please confirm or select a different language.

 This is the oldest method of trimming the output from a strain gauge load cell.
 Excitation trimming adds series resistance to the excitation circuit of the load cell, thereby reducing the excitation voltage at the cell.
 The load cell with the lowest millivolt per volt output receives the full excitation voltage.
 All other load cells in the system with a higher millivolt per volt output receive proportionally smaller excitation voltages.
 This results in matched full load outputs for all load cells in the system.

-This form of trimming first appeared as an alternative to excitation trimming for indicators with gated power supplies.
+Signal trimming is the most common and popular type of trimming because it is the easiest to use.
 Compatible with virtually all indicators and relatively immune to temperature and vibration problems, signal trimming is gaining popularity for all installations.
 It involves adding a relatively high parallel resistance between the signal leads of each load cell.
 The added parallel resistance creates a "leakage path" that shunts some of the available load cell signal away from the indicator.
 The larger this parallel resistance, the more signal available to the indicator from the load cell.
 Conversely, the smaller this parallel resistance, the less signal available to the indicator from the load cell.